 Be aware of all hazardous products at work or in your home.

 When working with hazardous products, wear protective clothing

 Regular screening can help prevent some types of cancer, such as cervical and colorectal cancer.
-Regular screening for these cancers can find and remove abnormal areas before they become cancer.
+Regular screening for these types of cancer can find and remove abnormal areas before they become cancer.
 For some other types of cancer, screening may help find cancer early, when it's small.
-This is when treatment is most likely to be effective.
-Here are some ways you can screen for certain cancers:
+This is when treatment is most likely to be work better.
+Here are some ways you can screen for certain types of cancers: